 Unfortunately, business car insurance tends to be a little more expensive than conventional insurance, but there are reasons for this, and it is important not to lie in order to avoid higher premiums as being caught out will invalidate your policy.

 As a general rule, using your car for business in the ways suggested above means that you will almost certainly rack up a significantly higher mileage than you would for personal use.
 This immediately increases the risk of accident and therefore the risk of the insurer having to pay out on a claim.

 Not only this, but you will likely often be driving during heavy traffic at rush hour, driving on roads you don't know particularly well, and parking your vehicle in unfamiliar and potentially unsecure locations.
 All of this adds to the risk on the part of the insurer and thus premiums will naturally be higher than they would on a standard policy.

-This doesn't mean that you have to pay over the odds though - by using a free and impartial online comparison service like ours you can make sure that you find the cheapest business insurance policies on the market.
+This doesn't mean that you have to pay over the odds though - by using a free and impartial online comparison service like ours you can make sure that you still find cheap car insurance policies.

-There are different classes of business insurance available offering different levels of cover at different prices.
-The exact nature of each class will differ from provider to provider so pay careful attention to the details of the policies on offer.
+There are different classes of business vehicle insurance available offering different levels of cover at different prices.
+The exact nature of each class will differ from provider to provider, and will change depending on your business purposes, so pay careful attention to the details of the policies on offer.

 You will also not need to take out a business insurance policy on a company car, as the company who provides the car should also pay for the insurance policy on top.